oliviaweng/acaweb/content/projects.md

 However, efficiency and robustness are often in conflict with each other.
 To address these opposing demands, we must understand the fault tolerance inherent in NNs.
-To identify where and why this inherent redundancy exists in a NN, we present [FKeras](https://github.com/KastnerRG/fkeras), an open-source tool that measures the fault tolerance of NNs at the bit level, using various metrics such as the Hessian.
+To identify where and why this inherent redundancy exists in a NN, we present [FKeras](https://github.com/KastnerRG/fkeras), an open-source tool that measures the fault tolerance of NNs at the bit level, using various metrics such as the gradient and the Hessian.
 Once we identify which parts of the NN are insensitive to radiation faults, we need not protect them, reducing the resources spent on robust hardware.

 ## Tailor: Altering Skip Connections for Resource-Efficient Inference
-[SLOHA'21][3], [FPGA'23][5]
+[SLOHA'21][3], [FPGA'23][5], [TRETS][7]

 Deep neural networks employ skip connections---identity functions that combine the outputs of different layers---to improve training convergence; however, these skip connections are costly to implement in hardware because they consume valuable resources.
 For certain classification tasks though, a network's skip connections are needed for the network to learn but not necessary for inference after convergence.